Pit Bull, Akita Escape Walker And Attack Two Smaller Dogs In Palatine; One Smaller Dog Dies

 The first white dog that was bitten was taken to Golf Rose Animal Hospital by Palatine police, and died at the hospital.
 The second smaller dog was also taken to an animal hospital for bite wounds and was last reported still to be alive.

-The pit bull and the Akita were both current on their rabies shots, police said.MORE NEWS: Metra Union-Pacific Northwest Service Halted Near Gladstone Park After Person Is Hit, Killed By Train
+The pit bull and the Akita were both current on their rabies shots, police said.MORE NEWS: Chicago Weather: Gusty Storms By Daybreak

 The Palatine police Animal Warden is investigating.